trannhukhoinguyen/multi-feature-blog/CONTRIBUTING.md

-# Contributing to maucariapacom-church-starter
+# Contributing to maucariapacom-house-starter

-First off, thank you for considering contributing to the MauCariApa.com Church Starter template!
-We welcome contributions from the community to make this template even better for church websites PDPN.
+First off, thank you for considering contributing to the MauCariApa.com House Starter template!
+We welcome contributions from the community to make this template even better for house websites PDPN.

 Whether you're fixing a bug, improving documentation, adding a new feature, or suggesting an enhancement, your help is appreciated.